analogdevicesinc/adi_3dtof_safety_bubble_detector/README.md

 ## Getting Started with the SW package

 Assumptions before building this package:
-* Linux System or WSL2(Only Simulation Mode supported) running Ubuntu 20.04LTS
+* Linux System or WSL2(In real time Only single camera can be connected, for multiple cameras only FileIO mode works.) running Ubuntu 20.04LTS
 * To install WSL2 and ROS follow these [steps](https://jackkawell.wordpress.com/2020/06/12/ros-wsl2/)
 * ROS Noetic: If not installed, follow these [steps](http://wiki.ros.org/noetic/Installation/Ubuntu).
 * Setup catkin workspace (with workspace folder named as "catkin_ws").
 If not done, follow these [steps](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#:~:text=you%20installed%20ROS.-,Create%20a%20ROS%20Workspace,-catkin).

 1. Download and install the latest version of *ADI 3DToF Safety Bubble Detector* from the Release pages.

-2. After installing the software, go to the installation folder(~/Analog Devices/ADI3DToFSafetyBubbleDetector/image) and run the get_image.sh script.
+2. After installing the software, go to the installation folder(~/Analog Devices/ADI3DToFSafetyBubbleDetector-Relx.x.x) and run the get_image.sh script.
 This script will download the custom Ubuntu 20.04 image for the EVAL-ADTF3175D-NXZ.

 3. Flash .img file to the SD card, follow steps in this link [EVAL-ADTF3175D-NXZ Users Guide](https://wiki.analog.com/resources/eval/user-guides/eval-adsd3100-nxz/flashing_image_instructions) to flash the .img file to SD card.